pipeline-components/ruff/README.md

 ## Usage

-The image is for running ruff, The image is currently based on python:3.11-alpine3.17
+The image is for running [ruff], The image is currently based on python:3.11-alpine3.17

 ## Examples